Marvel movies: How to watch all Avengers films in chronological order

 The order of release will see you start with 2008's Iron Man and work your way through to 2019's Spider-Man: Far From Home.
 If you want to experience the full chronological order?
 Well, that's a completely different list that actually starts with Captain America: The First Avenger.

-Here's a guide to the chronological order you should watch all 21 Marvel films before seeing Avengers: Endgame.
+Here's a guide to the chronological order you should watch all 23 Marvel films.

 1) Captain America: The First Avenger (2011)